 An Air Quality Assessment has assessed the impact of the development on air quality at construction and operation stages.
 The construction process is expected to produce dust and increased emissions.
 Any adverse impacts would be temporary and could be controlled using mitigation measures included within best practice guidance.
-The air quality assessment has shown that the location is suitable for residential use without the inclusion of mitigation measures.
-Additionally, impacts from vehicle exhaust emissions, once the development is operational, are considered not to be significant and would not require mitigation measures.
-Given the above, it is considered that the proposal would have an acceptable impact on air quality.
+The air quality assessment has shown that poor air quality could be experienced up to and including the fifth floor of the development but that this could be mitigated by the use of mechanical ventilation with NOx filtration units installed.
+Given the above, it is considered that the proposal would have an acceptable impact on air quality and would be suitable for residential use, providing mechanical ventilation with NOx is employed, and a condition requiring this should be attached to any permission.